The 2nd Law: Accolades

 The album was a nominee for Best Rock Album at the 2013 Grammy Awards.
 The song "Madness" was also nominated for Best Rock Song.
 The album listed at number 46 on Rolling Stones list of the top 50 albums of 2012, saying "In an era of diminished expectations, Muse make stadium-crushing songs that mix the legacies of Queen, King Crimson, Led Zeppelin and Radiohead while making almost every other current band seem tiny."

 Commercial

 The 2nd Law had a very positive commercial performance, selling around 475,000 copies worldwide on its release.
 It debuted at number 2 on the Billboard 200 with 102,000 copies sold in its first week, giving Muse the highest charting debut of their career in the US, although it sold fewer copies than the debut of their previous album The Resistance, which debuted at number three with 128,000 copies.
 It has sold 485,000 copies in the US as of May 2015.
 It also debuted at number 2 in Australia, Germany, Ireland, Korea and Spain.
 The album gave Muse their fourth number 1 debut in the UK with first week sales of 108,536 copies, while also debuting at number 1 in 13 other countries.
 It has sold 255,000 copies in the UK in 2012 alone.

+Track listing

+All songs written and sung by Matthew Bellamy, except "Save Me" and "Liquid State" written and sung by Chris Wolstenholme.